Georgia to reopen some businesses as early as Friday

 The governor in neighboring Tennessee planned to let businesses in most of his state begin reopening as soon as next week.

 Georgia's timetable, one of the most aggressive in the nation, would allow gyms, hair salons, bowling alleys and tattoo parlors to reopen as long as owners follow strict social-distancing and hygiene requirements.
+Elective medical procedures could also resume.
 By Monday, movie theaters may resume selling tickets, and restaurants limited to takeout orders could return to limited dine-in service.

+Such a swift reopening runs counter to the advice of many experts, including Dr. Anthony Fauci, the government’s top authority on infectious diseases, who warned again Monday that resuming business too soon risked a fresh spike in infections.

 Bars, nightclubs and live performance venues will remain closed.

 He said the state medical college in Augusta will begin producing thousands of swabs each day for collecting test samples.
 The school will also offer an online app statewide that would let people with symptoms consult with a clinician and be referred for testing if warranted.
-Meanwhile, the Georgia National Guard will begin deploying teams to nursing homes and other long-term care facilities with equipment for administering 1,500 tests per day.
+Meanwhile, the Georgia National Guard has been deploying teams capable of administering at least 1,500 tests per day to nursing home residents, emergency personnel and others.

-“Testing defines the battlefield and informs our long-term strategy,” Kemp said.
-“These efforts significantly increase our capacity as we take measured steps forward.”
+Adjutant General Thomas Carden couldn’t say exactly how much his efforts would push up testing by, saying there could be constraints on how many test kits are available or how many kits labs could process.

+“What I’ve charged General Carden to do is to take every test we got, and use it every single day,” Kemp said.
+“And when we run out, then we’ll figure out how to get more tests.”

 In downtown Savannah, Patrick Godley’s restaurant 17 Hundred 90 has been closed for a month.
 His fine-dining menu doesn’t suit itself to takeout, so he just locked the doors.
 His cooks, waiters and dishwashers were furloughed, allowing them to draw partial unemployment benefits.